-^{1.} SEAs will submit consolidated plans to the U.S. Department of Education on April 3 or September 18, 2017.
+1. SEAs have two windows in which to submit consolidated plans to the U.S. Department of Education: April 3 or September 18, 2017.

 Three Leverage Points in Consolidated ESSA State Plan Section 2 (Performance Management)

 1 LEA Plan Process Design a process for local ESSA plans that promotes the use of evidence and continuous improvement.
 2 Monitoring LEA Implementation Leverage the monitoring function not only to measure compliance but also to support high-quality implementation, evaluation, and continuous improvement.
 3 Continuous Improvement Build state and local learning systems that promote the use of evidence and continuous improvement in policies and practices focused on improving student outcomes.